 Introduced by Rep. William Lacy Clay (D-MO-1), H.R.
-5001 was approved by the House Committee on Financial Services on November 13, 2019 by a vote of 31-23.
+5001 was approved by the House Financial Services Committee on November 13, 2019 by a vote of 31-23.

 Joint Resolution providing for congressional disapproval of the rule submitted by the Office of the Comptroller of the Currency relating to "Community Reinvestment Act Regulations."
 H.J.
 Res.
 90. House floor vote no. 129.
 Senate vote no. 201.